Cover Image for Fedora 40 Post Installation Steps

 If you need it!

-sudo dnf install nodejs node -v # shows version when installed
+sudo dnf install node -v # shows version when installed

-sudo dnf install yarnpkg yarn -v # shows version when installed
+sudo dnf install yarn -v # shows version when installed

 developer.fedoraproject.org/tech/languages/..